save taxes

 We pay taxes either all at once or in fixed tax installments.
-Paying taxes in advance means voluntarily paying the taxes you expect to pay in advance.
-This can be worthwhile.
-Why?
+Prepaying taxes means voluntarily paying the taxes you expect to pay in advance.
+Discover why this can be worthwhile for you.

-Firstly, you will have to pay your taxes at some point anyway and secondly, many cantons pay you a comparatively high interest rate if you pay in advance.
-So paying taxes in advance can make sense for you, depending on the interest rate.
+Firstly, you have to pay your taxes anyway and secondly, many cantons pay you a comparatively high interest rate if you pay in advance – more than you can earn on a normal savings account.
+So voluntary tax prepayment can make sense for you.
 First, let’s take a look at the four relevant interest rates on which your decision depends.

 Bank interest, compensation interest, compensatory interest, default interest, prepayment interest